Anastasia Vertinskaya, Soviet-Russian actress

 Father taught sisters to love art, music and literature, because he believed that, regardless of their future profession, daughters must be fully developed.

-And at the age of 18 Vertinskaya already became an actress of the Moscow Pushkin Theatre.
-She began touring all over the country.
+At the age of 18 Vertinskaya became an actress of the Moscow Pushkin Theatre.
+And she began touring all over the country.

-The young nonprofessional actress was invited for the role of Ophelia in the adaptation of “Hamlet” by Shakespeare.
+The young nonprofessional actress was invited for the role of Ophelia in the adaptation of Hamlet by Shakespeare.
 After this role, Anastasia realized that she wanted to be an actress.
-After “Hamlet” Vertinskaya has become one of the most sought after actresses.
+By the way, after Hamlet Vertinskaya has become one of the most sought after actresses.

-In 1980 Anastasia was awarded the title of Honored Artist of the RSFSR.
+Actually, in 1980 Anastasia was awarded Honored Artist of the RSFSR.
 Eight years later, the actress was awarded the title of People’s Artist.

-In 1991 Anastasia founded Charitable Foundation for Russian actors.
+Besides, Anastasia founded Charitable Foundation for Russian actors in 1991.

-Later Vertinskaya was romantically linked with actor Mikhail Kozakov, then had a three year long relationship with Alexander Gradsky, a Russian rock singer-songwriter; contrary to a popular belief they weren’t officially married.
+Later Vertinskaya was romantically linked with actor Mikhail Kozakov.
+Then she had a three-year long relationship with Alexander Gradsky, a Russian rock singer-songwriter.
+But contrary to a popular belief they weren’t officially married.

-Among her fans were great actors of the Soviet era, such as Oleg Yefremov, Boris Eifman, Pavel Slobodkin.
+Great actors of the Soviet era, Oleg Yefremov, Boris Eifman, Pavel Slobodkin, were among her fans.